Ostikss/mldl_exam_project/README.md

-# mldl_exam_project
+# mldm_exam_project
-Ostudina Kseniia MLDL final project
+Ostudina Kseniia MLDM final project

 Model's architecture is absolutly the same as in the article https://arxiv.org/abs/1606.03657